megamsys/verticegateway/README.md

 megam_play
 ==========

 API server (REST based) for the "megam platform".
-The API server allows the following resources.
+The API server protectes the resources using [HMAC](http://www.ietf.org/rfc/rfc2104.txt) based authorization, which mean when a customer is onboarded an api_key is generated an stored in a secure datasource..

 ### Resources